susiexia/BigData_Amazon_reviews_ETL_Cloud/ML_AnalysisConclusion.md

 - Google Colab Notebook link: <https://colab.research.google.com/drive/1kAFj2v4wxlFVrCksN4CiKrWHC4dQj8f9>

-The label of model is the numerical representations of vine (1) and non-vine (0)reviews.
-The features in model is the review_body column applied to Nutrual Language Process (NLP) and predict whether a given review will be vine or non-vine.
+The label of model is the numerical representations of vine (1) and non-vine (0) reviews.
+The features in model is the review_body column applied to Natrual Language Process (NLP) and predict whether a given review will be vine or non-vine.
 The prediction column will indicate with a 1.0 if the model thinks this review pertains of vine and 0.0 if it thinks it’s non-vine review.
-Performing 70% of data to train the Naive Bayes Machine Learning Model, and testing 30% data.
+Performing 70% of data to train the Naive Bayes Machine Learning Model and testing 30% data.
 For the evaluate part, accuracy of model at predicting reviews was 0.959364.